How To Let Someone Know You're Not Interested In Starting A Friendship With Them

 Approach #2: Make excuses and politely turn down their invitations until they stop trying

 Be pleasant when you see them (pleasant, not over-the-top fake and syrupy), but don't do anything to foster the impression you want to hang out beyond whatever relationship you currently have.
-When you say you're busy, don't toss in insincere lines like "Maybe another time!"
+When you say you're busy, don't toss in insincere lines like, "Maybe another time!"
 Don't make any moves to suggest an alternative day or activity.
 Definitely don't initiate any get togethers yourself.
-Many people know to stop asking after someone has turned down about three of their invitations and hasn't made any effort to make plans themselves.
+Most people know to stop asking after someone has turned down about three of their invitations and hasn't made any effort to make plans themselves.